ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 ## State service interface changes
 [state-service-interface]: #state-service-interface

 Contextual validation accesses recent blocks.
-So we modify the the internal state service interface to provide an abstraction for accessing recent blocks.
+So we modify the internal state service interface to provide an abstraction for accessing recent blocks.

 ### The relevant chain